FelixOnline/v2/content/articles/2012-1-19-walk-off-the-earth.md

 highlights:
 ---

-We’ve all heard __Walk Off the Earth__’s cover of ‘_Somebody That I Used to Know_’ by Gotye, and if you haven’t then you should get on it, because these guys are actually good.
+We’ve all heard Walk Off the Earth’s cover of ‘_Somebody That I Used to Know_’ by Gotye, and if you haven’t then you should get on it, because these guys are actually good.
 Actually, they’re better than good.
 They’re talented.
 And they use their talent creatively.

 A lot of stuff goes on YouTube that really does suck (search for any two random words, and you will find a home video that was not worth the effort of uploading to the web), but that’s great, because after a long day in uni, toilet television might just be what we need to totally numb our brain.
 But these guys really were worth going viral and I’m happy for them.
 I mean, come on, they’re catchy, and not just the Gotye cover, but all of their covers. (and when I say catchy, I’m not talking about that frustrating catchy where you end up with Nicole Scherzinger singing in your head...
 “Why?
 WHY?!”)